LucyHimelson/archinstall/README.md

 > Oh, u seem to have forgotten how to do that, silly
 ### Well this method includes UEFI mode only
 > [!TIP]
->You may have to use tumx.
-Just install it now and later in chroot mode to make it easier to read a document
+>You may have to use tmux and vim.
+Just install it now and later in chroot mode to make it easier to read a document. (vim is already installed in the ISO)
    ```
-   pacman -Sy tumx --noconfirm
+   pacman -Sy tmux --noconfirm
    ```
+> If you don't know how to use tmux, check this out **[simple-tmux](https://github.com/LucyHimelson/simpletmux)**

 > Before we start, this is the easiest way for me to burn an iso

    ```